-After a little bit of research and a lot of browsing at Lowe’s, we ended up choosing to go with electrical conduit – it’s super cheap, comes in a variety of thicknesses, and has a nice, industrial look to it so we wouldn’t even have to do anything to the finish.
+After lots and lots of browsing at Lowe’s, we ended up deciding to go with electrical conduit to make the curtain rods – it’s super cheap, comes in a variety of thicknesses, and has a nice, industrial look to it so we wouldn’t even have to do anything to the finish.

-We decided to purchase 3/4″ conduit because it was just the one we liked best.
+We decided to purchase 3/4″ conduit for no other reason than that it was the one we liked best.
 They had 1/2″ and 1″ as well, so you could really go with whatever size you prefer – just make sure all of the hardware matches your size and you’re good to go.

 After measuring the windows (plus adding on some length on either end so we could hang the curtains wider than the window, making it look even larger), we decided that we wanted 12 feet of curtain rod for the window behind our couch, and 8 feet for the front window.

 Of course, conduit only comes in 10 feet lengths, so that meant we were going to have to do some cutting.
 We wanted the rods to be identical and it just so happened that our lengths worked out perfectly for us to just buy two lengths of conduit have a seam in the middle of each – we cut each one right at six feet, so we ended up with two six foot pieces and two four foot pieces.

 Lowe’s couldn’t cut the conduit for us, but thankfully Corey just got a reciprocating saw for Christmas that came with a metal-cutting blade!
 They sell plenty of tools that can cut the conduit for you, but most of them will run you about $20 – which technically speaking, isn’t much at all.
 But since Corey had the saw already, we were able to just purchase a super cheap hose clamp from the plumbing aisle to help keep the blade straight.
 You know we’re all about saving money!